Top 10 Productivity Apps for Sales Professionals: Streamlining Your Workflow in 2026

 Designed from the ground up with collaboration and flexibility in mind, Attio blends the power of a CRM with the simplicity of a spreadsheet and the customization of a no-code tool:

-Live Collaboration: Edit records and pipelines in real-time, just like Google Docs, so your team always stays aligned.
+• Live Collaboration: Edit records and pipelines in real-time, just like Google Docs, so your team always stays aligned on the latest information.

-For fast-paced sales teams who want a flexible, collaborative, and intuitive CRM without the bloat, Attio is becoming the new favorite.
+For fast-paced sales teams who want a flexible, collaborative, and intuitive CRM without the bloat, Attio is a popular choice.

 Pricing: Free plan available; paid plans start at $29/month per user.